 In the book, Covey explained that we live our lives operating within two circles.
 The first, our Circle of Concern, consists of things that we care about, or that affect us in some way, but that we essentially have no control over.
 This can include anything from the debt ceiling, to melting sheet ice in the Arctic, to whether or not your employer is acquired by a larger rival.

 Everything outside of your Circle of Concern you are essentially unconcerned about.
-Some of these things you may not care about either way, such as who wins Wimbledon this year if you have no interest in tennis, while some of these other things you do have an opinion over, such as the morality behind whaling, but it’s not something you think about on a consistent basis, so it does not call into your Circle of Concern.
+Some of these things you may not care about either way, such as who wins Wimbledon this year if you have no interest in tennis, while other things you do have an opinion about, such as the morality behind whaling, but it’s not something you think about on a consistent basis, so it does not call into your Circle of Concern.

 In contrast, your Circle of Influence consists of things we do have influence or control over, such as our personal financial health, our climate footprint, and whether or not we receive a promotion at work.